13 Thrilling Vampire Books to Die For

-I do not usually like horrors but I love thrillers, book clubs, and vampires so I decided to read this book.
+I do not usually like horror but I love thrillers, book clubs, and vampires so I decided to read this urban fantasy book.
 I absolutely loved every minute- even when I was completely scared out of my wits.
 This book will have you on your toes.

 This book really is Steel Magnolias meets Dracula.
 Patricia is a housewife with two kids who don’t appreciate her and a husband who travels a lot.
 She spends a lot of her time caring for her senile mother-in-law who lives with them.
 When her elderly neighbor attacks her one night, James comes to the rescue.
 James seems well-read and well-traveled but Patricia is convinced he is a monster in disguise.

 Patricia knows what she sees but nobody else agrees with her.
 The psychological warfare in this book is next-level creepy – it definitely earns its spot on our best books of 2020 list and is one of the best urban fantasy books I have read!

 This is the book that started it all.
 Jonathan Harker is a young English solicitor who finds himself in Count Dracula’s castle in Transylvania.
 Count Dracula has strange customs and mannerisms and things go from strange to scary to completely horrifying.